baaaad/TIger/README.md

 ## Data preparation
 ### COCO_EE and Flickr30K_EE
-The processed datasets have been placed in the [dataset](https://github.com/baaaad/TIger/tree/main/datasets) folder, they can also be directly download from [here](https://drive.google.com/drive/folders/1nzIsGT4SC81aMcC48tCMWcqL77sgYrvT?usp=sharing), including the COCO-EE and Flickr30K-EE in `train`, `dev` and `test` splits.
+The processed datasets have been placed in the [dataset](https://github.com/baaaad/TIger/tree/main/datasets) folder, they can also be directly download from [here](https://drive.google.com/drive/folders/1nzIsGT4SC81aMcC48tCMWcqL77sgYrvT?usp=sharing), including the COCO-EE and Flickr30K-EE in `train`, `eval` and `test` splits.

 ### Visual Features
-For visual token features, we used the bottom-up features (36 regions for each image) which are extracted by a pre-trained Faster R-CNN.
+For visual token features, we used the [bottom-up features](https://openaccess.thecvf.com/content_cvpr_2018/papers/Anderson_Bottom-Up_and_Top-Down_CVPR_2018_paper.pdf) (36 regions for each image) which are extracted by a pre-trained Faster R-CNN.

 **COCO-EE**